 Portrait of Mary in Chateau Beauregard:

 Mary was a favourite in the French court on the Loire, and grew up French in manners and outlook.
 She was tall, athletic, charming, skilled in many courtly accomplishments.
 She was also a de Guise, which proved a problem for the French Protestants.
 The de Guises were Catholic, and persecuted Protestants.
 When the French king died, Mary was already married to Francois, the heir to the French throne.
 She now became queen of France as well as Scotland, and her first born son would rule France and Scotland by right.
 Her family, the de Guises, lost no opportunity to embed themselves at the centre of French politics.
-The pragmatic mother of the new French king, Catherine Medici, was not happy; but there was not a lot she could do at that time.

 A plot was hatched by Protestants to kidnap Mary's young husband, to remove him from the influence of the de Guises.
 The de Guises got wind of this, and moved their court from stately Blois to the more heavily defended chateau of Amboise.
 In early March, 1560, less than a year after Francois took the throne, the plotters were surprised in woods around Amboise.
 What followed was pre-meditated horror.
 Over a thousand men were hung from the walls of the chateau and, when space around the chateau ran out, they were hung from trees in the village below.
 The executions took several days.
 The effect of this sight and smell on the young Queen Mary can be imagined.

 It no doubt also had a spurring effect in Scotland, where the pro-English party led by Protestants like John Knox had finally prevailed.
 They forced a reforming Parliament which met in July of 1560 and concluded, on 24 August, with the banning of the celebration of Mass and the promotion of a Presbyterian form of worship.